sathishrpro/api-crud-generator/README.md

 ## Usage

-To use the CRUD Module API API Generator command, follow these steps:
+To use the CRUD Module API Generator command, follow these steps:

 1. Open your terminal.
 2. Navigate to your Laravel project directory.